School Science Lessons

 Bog Sage, Mudbrick Herb Cottage, See text below Description.

-Elder tree, (Sambucus nigra), common elderberry, blue elder, European elder, European elderberry, short-lived shrub, in woodlands, hedgerows, waste land, leaves for activate compost, insect repellent, spray on aphids and, caterpillars, culinary uses, black berries and flowers as tea, wine, cooking, other parts contain poisonous | Calcium oxalate | Anthocyanidins | herbal medicine, elder flower tea, diuretic, treat inflammation, sinusitis, diabetes, elderberries, treat influenza symptoms, boost immunity, source of Vitamins A and C, Adoxaceae
+Elderberry, (Sambucus nigra), black elderberry, elder tree, blue elder, European elder, European elderberry, short-lived shrub, in woodlands, hedgerows, waste land, leaves for activate compost, insect repellent, spray on aphids and, caterpillars, culinary uses, dark purple berries and flowers used as tea, wine, cooking, a popular ingredient in supplements, other parts contain poisonous | Calcium oxalate | Anthocyanidins | herbal medicine, elder flower tea, diuretic, treat inflammation, sinusitis, diabetes, elderberries, treat influenza symptoms, boost immunity, source of Vitamins A and C, Adoxaceae

-Sambucus nigra, Elder tree, Daleys Fruit Tree Nursery
+Sambucus nigra, Elder tree, Daleys Fruit Trees

 Elderberry, berries of the elder tree, fruity tart tastes, long cooking times, used to make jams, contains cyanogen glycoside, potentially poisonous, do not eat raw unripe berries.

-Elder tree bark and leaves are poisonous.
+Elder tree bark and leaves are poisonous, Adoxaceae

 See diagram: Elder berries

-Sambucus nigra, elder tree, common elderberry, blue elder, European elder, short-lived shrub, in woodlands, hedgerows, waste land, leaves for activate compost, insect repellent, spray on aphids and, caterpillars, culinary uses, black berries and flowers as tea, wine, cooking, | Anthocyanidins | herbal medicine, elder flower tea, diuretic, treat inflammation, sinusitis, diabetes, elderberries, treat influenza symptoms, boost immunity, source of Vitamins A and C, Adoxaceae
+Sambucus nigra, elder tree, common elderberry, blue elder, European elder, short-lived shrub, in woodlands, hedgerows, waste land, leaves used for activate compost, insect repellent, spray on aphids and, caterpillars, culinary uses, black berries and flowers as tea, wine, cooking, | Anthocyanidins | herbal medicine, elder flower tea, diuretic, treat inflammation, sinusitis, diabetes, elderberries, treat influenza symptoms, boost immunity, source of Vitamins A and C, Adoxaceae

 Elderflower, Mudbrick Herb Cottage, (Sambucus nigra canadensis), See text below Description.